 I’ve got a long stopover in Singapore and am wondering what can I visit in just 24 hours?

-Singapore, located just off southern Malaysia, is dinky enough to explore in a day.
+Singapore, located just off southern Malaysia, is an island nation, and the highlights can be explored in a day.
 To give you some perspective, London is twice as big and Hong Kong almost a third bigger.
 So anyone with a longish stopover can enjoy the warm and often balmy weather and get around easily on their brilliant public transport.

 Singapore Tours and Activities